 To be elected Chairman, a candidate must have served as a member of The Board for a minimum of one year immediately preceding the election.

-To be elected Deputy Chair, Secretary or Treasurer, a member must have served as a member of any of the the Association committees for a minimum of one year preceding the election.
+To be elected Deputy Chair, Secretary or Treasurer, a member must have served as a member of any of the Association committees for a minimum of one year preceding the election.

-Any distinguished member of the Association and resident of Syokimau, or former Chairman of The Board, qualifies to be admitted as Patron of the Association.

 A person shall be deemed to be distinguished if such person has actively rendered excellent community services as shall be determined by 90% of the Board in a sitting constituted by 75% quorum.